vanqure/rift/README.md

 ### Scheduler

-The `Scheduler` interface (with its default, `StandaloneScheduler`) allows background tasks and retry scheduling.
-It is used extensively for lock acquisition retries and asynchronous housekeeping tasks.
+The `Scheduler` interface (with its default, `StandaloneScheduler`) is used currently only for lock watching system (it's prolonging etc.).
+If you're using system like Spigot or other minecraft related framework, you can implement your own `Scheduler` via using BukkitScheduler#runTaskTimerAsynchronously and calculation of duration to ticks to avoid the creation of next ExecutorService.

 ---